 The Board of Education of Washington County (the "Board of Education") implements all educational policies and programs for public schools in Washington County under the administration of the State Board of Education.
-The Board of Education, composed of seven members elected for four-year terms, oversees 22,993 students (including 1,128 in pre-kindergarten), in 47 instructional facilities, which include elementary, middle, high and combined schools.
-The average unrestricted Pre-K-12 per pupil expenditure was \$12.188 for the 2018-19 school year.
+The Board of Education, composed of seven members elected for four-year terms, oversees 21,939 students (including 797 in pre-kindergarten), in 46 instructional facilities, which include elementary, middle, high and combined schools.
+The average unrestricted Pre-K-12 per pupil expenditure was \$12,615 for the 2019-20 schoolyear.

-The largest General Fund appropriation by the County in its adopted budget for fiscal year 2020 is \$100,515,610 for the Board of Education, which represents 43.00% of the General Fund budget.
+The largest General Fund appropriation by the County in its adopted budget for fiscal year 2021 is \$103,208,100 for the Board of Education, which represents 44.00% of the General Fund budget.
 This appropriation is for operating expenditures.
-In addition, the County appropriated \$4,115,000 in its capital budget for fiscal year 2020 for Board of Education projects.
+In addition, the County appropriated \$15,944,000 in its capital budget for fiscal year 2021 for Board of Education projects.

+Washington County's high school graduation rate for the 2019-2020 is not currently available due to the COVID-19 pandemic.
 Washington County's high school graduation rate for the 2018-2019 school year as compared to other selected peer group counties and the State of Maryland is as follows: